Ika no Kunsei (Ikakun): Shredded Smoked Squid Snack

 Ikakun or Ika no Kunsei Snacks

-And the more you chew the soft chewy Ikakun piece, the more the flavor and umami come out.
-The taste is slightly vinegary, not that salty with a moderate sweetness.
+The more you chew on the snack, the more the flavor and umami come out.
+The taste is slightly vinegary but not that salty with a moderate sweetness.

 Ingredients and Nutrition Facts